ICOM Dubai 2025

 Arab cities have long been vibrant cultural hubs where artistic and creative expressions reflect historical depth, contemporary transformations, and visions for the future.
 This session welcomes proposals that explore the dynamic relationship between urban spaces and artistic practices in cities of the Arab world in the past, the present, and the future.

-- OMAR Id Tnaine (Morocco), The Museum as a urban storyteller: Narrating Agadir’s transformation through art
+• OMAR Id Tnaine (Morocco), The Museum as an urban storyteller: Narrating Agadir’s transformation through art

 ICFA’s IC Day at Sharjah Art Museum